 Microsoft PowerPoint presentations are the cornerstone for many lectures and conferences.
 After sitting through countless PowerPoints over the years, I noted how some lecturers utilized certain techniques to make their presentations more engaging and effective.
 As an attending, I’m now utilizing some of these basic tips to assemble presentations about complex pathophysiology, evidence-based practice, and other topics to audiences consisting of trainees of varying levels.

 Aesthetics matter with PowerPoint presentations.
 In general, using pictures and diagrams to replace copious amounts of text is a good move.
-I often incorporate SmartArt to illustrate lists, processes, and hierarchies along with Design Ideas (requires an Office 365 subscription that most academic institutions provide).
+I often incorporate SmartArt to illustrate lists, processes, and hierarchies along with Design Ideas (which requires an Office 365 subscription that most academic institutions provide).
 Next, pay attention to font-face and text size/color.
 For example, don’t use small, blue block characters on a red background.
-Eye sores like this are a sure way to have your audience lose interest.
-Don’t get overly zealous with your creativity – stick to using simple design elements, transitions, headings, and a font that everyone can read!
+Eyesores like this are a sure way to have your audience lose interest.
+Finally, don’t get overzealous with your creativity – stick to simple design elements, transitions, headings, and a font that everyone can read!
 When in doubt, ask a colleague what they think about your design, spelling, grammar, etc.

 Finally, provide additional time for questions and your contact information to receive feedback, inquiries, and even other opportunities for speaking.

 Drop me a comment with techniques you use for PowerPoint presentations!